Hidden Conformal Invariance of Scalar Effective Field Theories

-As is well-known, however, the energy-momentum tensor is only defined modulo improvement terms which are identically conserved, so conformal invariance requires that $T=0$ up to this ambiguity.\footnote{Scale invariance implies conformal invariance in numerous contexts \cite{1970AnPhy..59...42C,Zamolodchikov:1986gt,Polchinski:1987dy,Komargodski:2011vj,Luty:2012ww,Dymarsky:2013pqa,Dymarsky:2014zja} which assume principles like unitarity which are not obviously valid for EFTs in unphysical dimension $D$.
-We will see here that conformal invariance imposes further constraints beyond scale invariance in these peculiar cases.} A mechanical algorithm to enumerate these improvement terms is to couple the theory to a background metric, \eq{ \hat\LL = \sqrt{-g} \left( \LL + \Delta \LL \right), }{eq:grav_L} including all possible minimal and non-minimal gravitational couplings.
-Since the energy-momentum tensor is the first variation of the background metric, we need only include non-minimal gravitational interactions which are linear in the Riemann tensor.
+As is well-known, however, the energy-momentum tensor is only defined modulo improvement terms which are identically conserved, so conformal invariance requires that $T=0$ up to this ambiguity.
+A mechanical algorithm to enumerate these improvement terms is to couple the theory to a background metric, \eq{ \hat\LL = \sqrt{-g} \left( \LL + \Delta \LL \right), }{eq:grav_L} including all possible minimal and nonminimal gravitational couplings.
+Since the energy-momentum tensor is the first variation of the background metric, we need to only include nonminimal gravitational interactions which are linear in the Riemann tensor.
 Higher powers will only contribute to the second variation and higher.
 Since the linear variation of Riemann has two derivatives in it, the resulting energy-momentum tensor has a trace $T$ which is corrected by some improvement operator of the form $\partial \partial L$ for some local rank two tensor $L$.
 Hence, the most general statement of conformal invariance is that $T=\partial \partial L$.\footnote{See Ref.~\cite{Nakayama:2013is} for a pedagogical review and references therein.}

 For our analysis, we begin by constructing a general ansatz Lagrangian for a derivatively coupled scalar field $\phi$ with interactions at a fixed value of $\rho$.
 Much like in dimensional regularization, we work in general dimensions such that the variable $D$ only appears at the very end through $\eta^\mu_{\;\; \mu}=D$.
 We thus ignore all Gram determinant or evanescent effects since these are of course ill-defined for unphysical dimension $D$ anyway.
 We then constrain the coefficients of the ansatz Lagrangian using conformal invariance.